EduardNovik/movieTone/README.md

 not only in viteconfig but also in tsconfig and in package.json (add imports:)

+---[ISSUE_WITH_IMPORT_FROM_WORKSPACE]:

+typical issue when vs code doesnt see packagese imported from lets say @movitone/tsconfig The issue can be in package.json, you need to add there type:"module" and it will resolve the problem and also resolves for some other imports that normaly should be require(commonJS)

 ---[ISSUE_WITH_DOCKER_ON_WINDOWS]:

 In order to make docker compose work correctly we tried at first install docker UI,